 |December||10/50||15/59||122/4.8||Not the best period to go|

-Lisbon-Portela Airport is located approximately 6 kilometres (4 miles) from the city centre.
+The Lisbon Humberto Delgado International Airport is located approximately six kilometres (four miles) south of the city centre.

 Lisbon is a city very well served by its public transport system.
 In addition, the underground trains, trams, buses and funiculars all have the advantage of being relatively inexpensive.
 Of course, the best way to discover the city is by foot.

-With the Lisbon Metro, you can quickly reach any destination in the city.
-Just take a train on one of the four lines in the network.
-A single trip costs EUR 1.50.
+With the Lisbon Metro, you can quickly reach any destination in the city: just take a train on one of the network's four lines.
+A single trip costs EUR 1.50 (EUR 6.40 for a 24-hour Carris/Metro travel pass).
+For further information, please visit

 With its many bus lines, the Carris network covers virtually the entire city.
-Tickets cost EUR 1.80, not including transfers.
-No discounts.
+Tickets cost EUR 1.50, or EUR 2 directly from the bus driver (EUR 6.40 for a 24-hour Carris/Metro travel pass).
+For further information, please visit https://www.carris.pt/en/

 Walking is also a great alternative for visiting the city.
 Lisbon's architecture and natural setting are exceptional.
 Exploring on foot is perhaps the best way to enjoy the spirit of this magnificent city!

-Upon your arrival in Lisbon, you can get in touch with local tourism professionals for further information and to help organise your stay.Office du tourisme de Lisbonne (Associação de Turismo de Lisboa)
+Upon your arrival in Lisbon, you can get in touch with local tourism professionals for further information and to help organise your stay.Lisbon tourist office (Associação de Turismo de Lisboa)

 Offers practical information and useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).